Portable-Linux-Apps/Portable-Linux-Apps.github.io/README.md

-# PORTABLE LINUX APPS
+# PORTABLE LINUX APPS: the KINGDOM of APPIMAGES!
-#### Welcome to the database of all AppImage packages and portable applications for GNU/Linux.
+#### Welcome to the most complete database of all AppImage packages and portable applications for GNU/Linux.
 -------
 ## [*GO TO THE APPLICATION'S LIST*](https://portable-linux-apps.github.io/apps.html)
 --------